 Medical coders work in healthcare facilities, converting patient data into standardized codes used on documentation for insurance claims and databases.
 In addition, medical coders assist physicians in obtaining reimbursement from insurance companies.
 Their responsibilities include confirming treatments with medical staff, identifying missing data, and submitting reimbursement forms to insurers.
-A certificate or associate’s degree in medical coding or a related field is required for a medical coder position.
+A medical coder position requires a certificate or associate’s degree in medical coding or a related field.
 This is an entry-level position, and for medical coders to find success, they should have a deep understanding of anatomy and physiology.
 In addition, medical coders should excel in written and oral communication.

 A medical coder determines the global classification of a patient’s diagnosis and procedure for reimbursement purposes.
 Many times, a medical coder might work from home.
 Some coding jobs are land-based, and some can be performed from home.
 The typical responsibilities include processing insurance claims by gathering information about diagnostic procedures or treatments prescribed by physicians, inputting code suited to the type of service into computer systems to create a proper claim form for billing purposes.

-In addition, Medical coders follow company policies and guidelines when determining billable services rendered with patients when there is uncertainty concerning eligibility and documenting discrepancies found with E&M visits on the claim form so that it can be processed correctly through the payer system.
+In addition, Medical coders follow company policies and guidelines when determining billable services rendered with patients when there is uncertainty concerning eligibility and documenting discrepancies found with E&M visits on the claim form to be processed correctly through the payer system.